History of East Berlin, Pennsylvania

 - Sitting near the confluence of Conewago Creek and Beaver Creek is the landmark Swigart’s Mill.
 Built in 1794, it was placed on the National Register of Historic Places in 1980.

-- Every December, the East Berlin Lions Club installs beautiful period copper lanterns along King Street and Abbottstown Road to celebrate the holidays.
+- Every year, the East Berlin Lions Club installs beautiful period copper lanterns to celebrate the winter holidays.
 They were handcrafted by the late master coppersmith James R. Eisenhart whose family has deep roots in East Berlin as wheelwrights, blacksmiths, coppersmiths, and tinsmiths.

 - The East Berlin Historic District was listed on the National Register of Historic Places in 1985.
 Our borough, one of the oldest municipalities in Adams County, has maintained a healthy, stable economy over the years while retaining much of its early architecture.